Royal Bank of Canada wealth unit eyes global growth

 By John McCrank

-New York Royal Bank of Canada (RY.TO) aims to increase its client asset base around 10 percent a year by luring top talent away from other firms and through small and medium-sized acquisitions globally as other firms pull back in the difficult economic environment.
+New York, Oct 4 Royal Bank of Canada (RY.TO) aims to increase its client asset base around 10 percent a year by luring top talent away from other firms and through small and medium-sized acquisitions globally as other firms pull back in the difficult economic environment.

 RBC, Canada's biggest lender and the No. 6 global wealth manager by assets, has about $525 billion in assets under administration, while its asset management business has about $250 billion, for close to $800 billion in assets under care.